pierrebear6/project1-environment-classification/README.md

 # stock-env-classification

-Uses stock candlestick data to classify how the market will trend in the future
+**Description: ** Uses stock candlestick data to classify how the market will trend in the future